lmouline/greycat/doc/tasks.md

 > Why a (task/traversal/promise) API ?

-Manipulating the Many World Graph through an asynchronous API allows to write blazing-fast code without compromising on abstraction.
-Asynchronous code often leads to what is known as [CallBack Hell](http://callbackhell.com/), that damage both the readability and code reusability due to encapsulated callbacks.
+Manipulating the Many World Graph through an asynchronous API allows to write blazing-fast code without compromising on high-level abstractions.
+Asynchronous code often leads to what is known as [CallBack Hell](http://callbackhell.com/), that damage both the readability of code and its reusability, due to nested callbacks.
 To overcome this, modern libraries and APIs provide Promises and/or Futures.
-The common goal of these approaches is chaining of reusable elements that can be shared in order to avoid repeated error prone code.
-Finally, to reach its performance objectives, MWGs API use a `.free()` method that has to be called once a node will not be used anymore.
-The Task API also handle this problem to avoid coding with malloc/free-like API...
+The common goal of these approaches is to offer a way to chain reusable elements and to synchronize the program flow in order to avoid repeated and error prone code.
+MWG comes with a powerful API to manipulate and traverse graphs, which hides low-level, asynchronous task primitives behind an expressive API.
+Graph processing can be ressource-hungry.
+To make the most out of the available main memory, MWG provides an API to explicitly free the memory of a node.
+A `.free()` method can be called once a node will not be used anymore.

 # Running example